Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Use this cell to enter the employee's surname (also referred to "family name or "last name").
 For example, John Smith's surname would be entered as Smith.
 You can also enter surname prefixes for employee names that require one.
 For example, John Van Houton's surname would be entered as Van Houten.
 The cell also supports special characters - e.g. O'Leary or Elkjærd.

-Use this cell to specify the employee's termination date.
-You may either enter a date in the field provided using the mmm/dd/yyyy format (e.g. if the date is August 31, 2018, you would enter Aug/31/2018.
+Use this cell to specify the last day for which the employee was paid.
+This is typically the last day that they worked (when terminated, going on leave, etc.) You may either enter a date in the field provided using the mmm/dd/yyyy format (e.g. if the date is August 31, 2018, you would enter Aug/31/2018.
 You can also enter a date by selecting the Calendar icon and choosing a date from the pop-up window that appears.